engr-advising/engr-advising.github.io/genadv.rst

 How to Prepare for Advisement
 *****************************

 1. Determine your catalog year.
 This is found on DegreeWorks, as shown in the example image below.
+It is **crucial** that you know your catalog year, as there were significant changes to the Degree Curricula in 2023-24.
+(See the `General Education Requirements page <https://engr-advising.github.io/gened.html>`

 .. figure::  _images/catalogyear.png
    :width: 100%
    :align: center

-2. Find and print the appropriate curriculum sheet for your major, license option, and catalog year (see Documents section below).
+2. Find and print the appropriate curriculum sheet for your catalog year, major, and license option (see Documents section below).

-3. Complete the curriculum sheet by making notations to the right of the credit hours:
+3. Complete the curriculum sheet by making notations to the **right** of the credit hours:

    a.
 Mark courses you’ve already completed, either at Maritime or via transfer credit, with a check (✔)